 Bonfires, graham crackers, chocolate, and marshmallows make the perfect summer night.
-But sometimes it’s raining and you can’t start a fire, or you’re making a non-bake recipe that needs some melted marshmallows.
+But sometimes it’s raining and you can’t start a fire, or you’re making a favorite recipe that uses Marshmallow Fluff .
 The secret for these problems?
 A homemade marshmallow fluff recipe.

 It’s totally not!

 Not only is marshmallow fluff delicious and sweet, it’s great for things like fluffernutter sandwiches or a quick way to make rice krispies bars or fudge.
 And when you need it ASAP, but the stores are closed or you just don’t feel like making the run, there’s a quick and easy way to make it yourself.